Sustainable Campus Infrastructure

 - Diverted nearly 85 percent of on-site generated construction waste from landfill.

 - Recycled content and regional building material selection.

 - Low-Emitting materials (paints, coatings and carpet systems).

 Strong Hall opened with the start of Winter 2019 classes, a milestone for Eastern as it marked the completion of the third and final phase of the Science Complex.

-Strong Hall renovation completed in 2019 is pending a Leadership in Energy and Environmental Design (LEED®) v.
-4.0 certification.
+Strong Hall obtained a Leadership in Energy and Environmental Design (LEED®) v.
+4.0 certification in 2019.
 Features include: